 All aspects of the MRV System (carbon and cobenefits) will be managed by the Technical Secretariat that will be charged with maintaining the national register for approval of REDD+ projects / programs that actually produced the reductions in GHG emissions The development of this system of monitoring cobenefits will be carried out with significant involvement of all stakeholders in the process.
 On the administrative side, the decentralized management structures will be mobilized for the collection of data (surveys, field measurements, etc.) in order for the properties of the agroecological zones taken into consideration in the system to be put into place.
 The same is the case for local communities, including the autochthonous peoples and women who will actively participate in the collection of field data and the validation of data in the system put into place.
-Local communities will be unavoidable, given that the data that feed the MRV system, in particular in the agroecological zones for the validation of data that will be in the system.
+Local communities will be unavoidable, given that the data that feed the MRV system will emanate from their contributions.
+These groups will participate actively in the monitoring of the MRV system, in particular in the agroecological zones for the validation of data that will be in the system.
 For its part, civil society will take part not only in the assembly but in particular in the monitoring of the register and the mechanism for approval.